Soamsawali: Biography

-Princess Soamsawali was born on 13 July 1957 at Guy's Hospital in London, United Kingdom, as the eldest child of Mom Rajawongse Adulyakit Kitiyakara (an elder brother of Queen Sirikit) and Princess Bandhu Savali Yugala.
-She has one younger sister, Mom Luang Sarali Kitiyakara (born 8 April 1966).
+Princess Soamsawali was born on 13 July 1957 at Guy's Hospital in Southwark, London, United Kingdom, as the eldest child of Mom Rajawongse Adulyakit Kitiyakara (1930–2004), an elder brother of Queen Sirikit, and Princess Bandhu Savali Yugala (1933–2025).
+She has one younger sister, Mom Luang Sarali Kitiyakara (later known as Nathapha Kitiyakara; born 8 April 1966).

-Her father was the second child of Prince Nakkhatra Mangkala Kitiyakara, the 2nd Prince of Chanthaburi and Mom Luang Bua Snidvongs.
+Her father was the second child of Prince Nakkhatra Mangkala Kitiyakara, 2nd Prince of Chanthaburi and Mom Luang Bua Snidvongs.
 Her mother was the daughter of Prince Bhanubandhu Yugala and Mom Luang Soiraya Snidvongs.

 She first attended the primary level at Chitralada School, then moved to Chiang Mai with her father when he was a judge at the Chiang Mai Court.
 She moved to study at Regina Coeli College, the all-girls academy in Chiang Mai in 1967.